Jewish literature: Modern Jewish literature

-Modern Jews continued to write standard forms of rabbinic literature: Jewish philosophical literature, mystical (Kabbalistic) literature, musar (ethical) literature, halakhic literature, and commentaries on the Bible about the king himself.
+Modern Jews continued to write standard forms of rabbinic literature: Jewish philosophical literature, mystical (Kabbalistic) literature, musar (ethical) literature, halakhic literature, and commentaries on the Bible.

-The modern era also saw the creation of what is generally known as "modern Jewish literature," discussed here.
-Modern Jewish literature emerged with the Hebrew literature of the Haskalah and broke with religious traditions about literature.
+The modern era also saw the creation of what is generally known as "modern Jewish literature," which emerged from the writings of the Haskalah and broke with religious traditions about literature.
 Therefore, it can be distinguished from rabbinic literature which is distinctly religious in character.
-Modern Jewish literature was a unique Jewish literature which often also contributed to the national literatures of many of the countries in which Jews lived.
+Modern Jewish literature also contributed to the national literatures of many of the countries in which Jews lived.

 Eighteenth-century Hebrew literature

 It was with Moses Hayyim Luzzatto (1707–1746) that Hebrew poetry shook off the medieval fetters which hindered its free development.
 His allegorical drama "La-Yesharim Tehillah" (1743), which may be regarded as the first product of modern Hebrew literature, has been described as "a poem that in its classic perfection of style is second only to the Bible."
 In Amsterdam, Luzzatto's pupil, David Franco Mendes (1713–92), in his imitations of Jean Racine ("Gemul 'Atalyah") and of Metastasio ("Yehudit"), continued his master's work, though his works are not as respected as were Luzzatto's.
 In Germany, the leader of the Haskalah movement Naphtali Hartwig Wessely (1725–1805) has been regarded as the "poet laureate" of his era.
 Luzzatto and Wessely also wrote works of ethical musar literature, and Luzzatto's Mesillat Yesharim gained particular prominence.